kelmo974/forestry_learning/READ.md

 ## Data Quality Assurance

+This analysis encounted a crossroads of sorts when it came time to decide whether or not it would be worth injecting every individual tree surveyed in a given plot or to keying on the taller (or tallest) trees that would've been registed in the remote sensing data.
+The SQL was revised so that a ranking system was applied to each tree (by plot_id) of the entire cleaned dataset.
+This enabled me to make a comparisson of field to raster data with much more truth while avoiding the noise of several hundred thousand trees whose data are not reflected in the LiDAR data.

-Implemented a quality check that dynamically flags records to ensure the ML model only trains on high-integrity data as well as classifiying those records into "stable" or "disturbed".
-This distinction will be key to the ML model.
-Instead of looking at the vast majority of Tennessee trees and predicting height based on a regression model, it is more interesting to work with the would-be outliers in an attempt to identify areas that display significant disturbance.
-This was done inside of the case statement within the create_ML_ready_table query.
+To acheive this, I implemented a quality check, embedded as a CASE statement, that dynamically flags records to ensure the ML model only trains on high-integrity data as well as classifiying those records as "stable" or "disturbed".
+The ranking was handled by moving this logic inside of a CTE then selecting and filtering based on that logged data.

 ![Disturbed Count](project_screenshots/disturbed_count.png)